Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Two Executions

-Let the overall set of spectators $S$ be partitioned into the following subsets: \begin{itemize} \item spectators present only in the first execution $S_1 \subset S$, \item spectators present only in the second execution $S_2 \of S \setminus S_1$, and \item spectators present in the both executions $S_0 = S \setminus (S_1 \cup S_2)$. \end{itemize} A person participating more than once enters the same input into both execution.
-Therefore, we have
+We partition the set of spectators $S$ into the following subsets: \begin{itemize} \item spectators present only in the first execution $S_1 \subset S$, \item spectators present only in the second execution $S_2 \of S \setminus S_1$, \item and spectators present in both executions $S_{12} = S \setminus (S_1 \cup S_2)$. \end{itemize} A person participating more than once (target or spectator) enters the same input into both execution.